 Overall the evening was a huge success and over £300 was raised for Friends of Sussex Hospices, a local charity which raises funds to support the twelve hospice care providers that serve the adults and children in the Sussex communities.

-Be Brave Don’t Shave was the challenge from the Beating Bowel Cancer charity
+Be Brave Don’t Shave was the challenge – Beating Bowel Cancer

 Batcheller Monkhouse, encouraged by a colleague in the throes of cancer treatment took up the Beating Bowel Cancer, 2017 Decembeard challenge.

 Several members of staff entered the annual Beating Bowel Cancer Decembeard challenge and with the whole firm behind them, and the support of friends and family, raised an incredible £8,010 for this charity.

 Simon Henkel, Partner at Haywards Heath said “despite protests from our nearest and dearest we all decided it was a small price to pay to raise money for this extremely worthwhile charity.
 As you will see from the Leaderboard, amazingly Batcheller Monkhouse has raised the most of any team from across the whole country.
 As a firm, each office regularly supports a wide cross section of charities, and we look forward to taking up new fund-raising challenges in 2018.”

 Batcheller Monkhouse are pleased to sponsor many local clubs and events including Claremont Clarefest, Heathfield Show, Fletching Open Garden, Plumpton College, Mark Cross Primary School Fete, Brightling Flower Show and more!